Maggy (Monica and Friends): Comic Book

 The character gained her solo comic book series in February 1989, two years after Mauricio de Sousa's characters migrated from Abril to Globo, marking this as the first new title of a Mauricio character to debut at the new publisher and since then being sold alongside the titles Mônica, Cebolinha, Cascão and Chico Bento.
 Before that, between November and December 1988, a mini-arc of 3 stories was published in the comics of the other four characters, showing the character protesting to have her own comic book, even refusing to continue eating.
 Much of the comic's stories were created by artist Rosana Munhoz, who had the character as her favorite and was responsible for introducing new characters, including Toddy, Vanilla, Junior, Aunt Nina and Denise.
 Also in December 1989, an almanac entitled "Almanaque da Magali" debuted, republishing stories focused on the character.

 Just like the comics featuring the characters Smudge and Chuck Billy, this title was also sold biweekly, however in March 2003 the comics began to be sold monthly, having finished to be published at Globo in 2006, totaling 403 issues.
-Currently both the main series and it's almanac are published by Panini Comics since 2007.
+Currently both the main series and its almanac are published by Panini Comics since 2007.

 The series has been among the best-selling comics in Brazil for years, between 2023 and 2024 it was listed as the 5th best-selling comic in the country surpassing many foreign comics.